solkimicreb/book_of_algorand/README.md

 We could improve our UX by letting the users contribute to the story directly from the app.
 Users could write their contribution inside an input and sign and send it with a single click inside their mobile wallet.

 ![WalletConnect QR code](/images/qr.png)
+Dapp - wallet sessions can be created via QR codes.

 ![Transaction sign](/images/transaction.jpg)
+Wallet devices can sign transactions from other bridged devices via a simple click while the session is alive.

 ### Incentives